DinizMaths/PPGEEC2318_MACHINE_LEARNING/README.md

 # 💻 Projects

+## 🖖 Hands-On

+The hands-on projects are practical applications of the concepts learned during the course, but just for study purposes.

 # 📝 Studies

 In this section, you will find summaries and materials from various studies carried out during the course.